Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
 - BUGFIX #47 (doc_brown): the LDraw header is not following the standard definition
+- BUGFIX (Vincent): When exporting an image for the first time AFTER reloading the BBM, the export file name was the name of the folder instead of the name of the BBM
 - BUGFIX (Alban): Find/Replace was not working with the named groups from the library (it didn't appear in the list and the replacement did nothing anyway)
 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
 - BUGFIX (Alban): The current selected tab of the Part Lib was not saved when exiting the application, and not reset when restarting.